 Recipients must begin use of Buccaneer Commission Scholarship within six months of graduation from high school.

-Recipients must be enrolled in a minimum of 12 hours per semester during the Fall semester Exceptions will be considered on a case-by-case basis.
+Recipients must be enrolled in a minimum of 12 hours per semester during the Fall semester.
+Exceptions will be considered on a case-by-case basis.

 Recipient must submit the following documents to the Buccaneer Commission at the address below by August 1, 2027: